 Periodic fasting, water only, 3-6 days at a time.
 Fasting triggers powerful detoxification and healing.
 I do this about once every few months.
 It gets easier the more you do it.

-Specialized treatments I'm using:
+Specialized treatments I've used: